Note: This page provides advice for coursework students. Students enrolled in a Higher Degrees by Research should refer to HDR Candidature.

-At this stage, you will be expected to reflect on what might have impacted your studies, and to develop a plan to improve your results in future study periods.
+At this stage, you will be encouraged to reflect on what might have impacted your studies, and to develop a plan to improve your results in future study periods.
 The Student Success team can help you do this.

 - 2. What is monitored enrolment (MAP Stage 2)?

 If you fail the same course more than once, have a failed attempt at a Work Integrated Learning (WIL) placement course, or record a GPA of less than 3.0, you will be placed on monitored enrolment for the upcoming study period.

 You will need to develop a formal Academic Improvement Plan that will help you set clear goals and actions to improve your academic performance.
 This may include:

 participating in an additional tutorial or study group

 participating in individual case management

 receiving assistance with personal issues which are influencing progress